stephansama/actions/.github/pull_request_template.md

 - [ ] Latest changes from `main` have been merged
 - [ ] Conflicts have been resolved
 - [ ] The branch is pointing to `main`
-- [ ] Eslint hasn't reported any issues.
+- [ ] ESLint hasn't reported any issues.
 - [ ] All unit tests pass